-Cold pressed juice in having quite a moment in the health world.
+Cold-pressed juice is having quite a moment in the health world.
 Many people claim that juice should always be unpasteurized to keep all of the valuable nutrients.
-Cold pressed juice is usually the best way to consume fruits and vegetables in liquid form.
+Cold-pressed juice is usually the best way to consume fruits and vegetables in liquid form.

 Most people know that sugary sodas should be avoided in any healthy diet.
 During pregnancy, it’s especially important to avoid this beverage.
 Most sodas have excessive amounts of sugar sweeteners.
 A recent study suggests that the more expectant mothers consume sugar, the worse their children’s problem-solving skills and verbal memory.
 So, stay on the safe side and avoid sugary drinks for your baby’s brain health.